NornWeave Quickstart Tutorial

 }

-The email address format depends on your provider configuration.
-The email_username becomes the local part before the @.
+The email address is constructed as {email_username}@{EMAIL_DOMAIN}.
+The email_username becomes the local part before the @, and EMAIL_DOMAIN from your .env provides the domain.

 Configure Webhook

-Point your email provider’s inbound webhook to NornWeave:
+Point your email provider’s inbound webhook to your ngrok URL:

 ProviderWebhook URL